jjarv001/fmgaRevamp/collections/_services/produce.md

 ## How's it done?

 Lots of planning.
 Our current produce is years in the making.
-We spend a considerable amount of time in the spring and fall cutting down trees and inoculating.
+We spend a considerable amount of time in the spring and fall felling trees and inoculating.
 We often don't start seeing produce until a year or two after inoculation.

 While our time put in up-front is substantial, the result is little overhead in terms of expenses.
 Because most of product is log-grown, we let the woods do the climate control.
 When Mother Nature decides, its harvest time.